In the digital age, many young Malaysians are eager to invest and grow their hard-earned money.

 When one starts early, you get to learn from experience and make mistakes when they are less costly (ie. you have less money to lose) compared to when you get older.

-Nicholas Wong is a licenced financial planner that specialises in advising professionals and millennials to achieve their financial goals.
-He can be contacted at firstname.lastname@example.org
+Nicholas Wong is a licensed financial planner and can be contacted at firstname.lastname@example.org.